bjoern-hempel/node-unclosed-tag-finder/README.md

 Although the script is valid, we found some unclosed html5 tags.

+## More informations and source code

+More informations and the source code you will find at [GitHub](https://github.com/bjoern-hempel/node-unclosed-tag-finder)

 ## License

 ISC © [Björn Hempel](https://www.ixno.de)

-More informations and the source code you will find at [GitHub](https://github.com/bjoern-hempel/node-unclosed-tag-finder)